Endoscopic Untethering of Tight Filum Terminate: An Operative Technique

 Creative Commons License

-• Keywords: Minimally invasive, Endoscopy, Tethered cord, Filum terminale, TETHERED CORD
+• Anahtar Kelimeler: Minimally invasive, Endoscopy, Tethered cord, Filum terminale, TETHERED CORD

 AIM: To demonstrate the various technical advantages of minimally invasive endoscopic untethering of tight filum terminale for the treatment of tethered cord syndrome (TCS).
 MATERIAL and METHODS: In five pediatric cases of TCS, we performed untethering by using the endoscopic technique.
 The age of the patients were 6, 7, 8, 9, and 12 years old.
 We used a nasal speculum of the transsphenoidal approach during the endoscopic surgical procedure.
 RESULTS: All the procedures were performed uneventfully, except for one case with a split cord malformation that showed neurologic deterioration caused by excision of the diastematomyelic fibrous septum at the thoracic level (unrelated to the endoscopic procedure at the L5-S1 level).
 This patient was referred to a rehabilitation clinic 5 days after surgery and showed significant improvement by the third postoperative month.
 The other four patients were discharged 1 day after the operation.
 CONCLUSION: Endoscopic release of filum terminale is a safe technique especially if it is performed with neuromonitoring.
 This technique may shorten the length of hospital stay and reduce perioperative blood loss.
 However, futher studies with a larger number of patients and long-term follow-up are needed.